Add code and set up Code Manager

 The Puppetfile specifies detailed information about each environment's Puppet code and data, including where to get that code and data from, where to install it, and whether to update it.

 Code Manager automates the management and deployment of your Puppet code.
-It isn't required to use PE, but it is helpful for ensuring Puppet syncs code to your masters and all your server run new code at the same time.
+It isn't required to use PE, but it is helpful for ensuring Puppet syncs code to your primary server and all your servers run new code at the same time.

-Create a control repo from the Puppet template
+Create a control repository from the Puppet template

-To create a control repo that includes a standard recommended structure, code examples, and configuration scripts, base your control repo on the Puppet control repo template.
+To create a control repository (repo) that includes a standard recommended structure, code examples, and configuration scripts, base your control repo on the Puppet control repo template.
 This template covers most customer situations.